xiix0/scam/README.md

-Kiss me, Kate, we will be married o' Sunday.
-		-- William Shakespeare, "The Taming of the Shrew"
+There is a great discovery still to be made in Literature: that of paying literary men by the quantity they do NOT write.